Quark-sector Lorentz violation in $Z$-boson production: Theory

 In a particular observer frame, the PDFs describe the probability for finding a left- or right-handed parton with momentum fraction $\xi$ such that $\widetilde{k}_{L,R} = \xi p$.
 However, given that the PDFs are generically functions of $\xi, Q^2$ and potentially other Lorentz scalars, the functions themselves are Lorentz invariant in the conventional case and Lorentz observer invariant (but \textit{not} particle invariant) in the Lorentz-violating case.
 The same considerations apply to the partonic cross sections $\hat{\sigma}_f(\xi, \xi')$.
 These former features can be understood in the context of local and Lorentz observer-invariant operator products \cite{Kostelecky:2016pyx, Kostelecky:2019fse},

-Taking the hadron matrix elements and contracting with external light-cone vectors shows that the matrix-element coefficients are identified with the moments of the PDFs given by Eqs.~\eqref{PDFs1}-\eqref{PDFs2}.
+Taking the hadron matrix elements and contracting with external light-cone vectors shows that the matrix-element coefficients are identified with the moments of the PDFs given by eqs.~\eqref{PDFs1}-\eqref{PDFs2}.
 This connection is crucial for determining how the PDFs potentially depend on the coefficients for Lorentz violation.
+Establishing whether these features hold in the presence of radiative corrections and DGLAP evolution is worthy of further investigation but is outside the scope of this work.